L3NNY0969/Flux/README.md

 # How to make this handler function
-Simply go the `configurations/settings.js` file and configure the options to meet what you need, Add all the commands you desire following the format of the previous commands, Enjoy your fully fledged command handler created by me!
+Simply go the `configurations/settings.js` file and configure the options to meet what you need, Add all the commands you desire following the format of the previous commands, Enjoy your fully fledged command handler created by me, enjoy!